top of page

 Sexual Harassment

 Sexual harassment is a form of discrimination under both federal and Florida law.
 Employers must take steps to prevent harassment and address complaints promptly.
 This includes implementing clear policies, providing training, and establishing reporting mechanisms.
+It is a best practice for all businesses to provide annual anti-harassment training to all employees.
+The HR Dept can provide training that is effective and meets the requirements.

 Employee Rights and Protections